-A predominance map shows the aqueous species, surface species, or mineral that accounts for the greatest mass of any component or element.
-A gas predominates if its partial pressure exceeds the confining pressure, which corresponds to the temperature.
+A predominance map shows the aqueous species, surface species, mineral, or end member that accounts for the greatest mass of any component or element.
+A gas predominates if its partial pressure exceeds the system pressure; gases in a vapor phase are not currently included in predominance diagrams.